Life insurance for people with a heart condition

 Fortunately, at Reassured we have an impaired risk life insurance team who’ve helped many people with a serious heart condition secure some form of cover.

-Life insurance after heart bypass surgery
+Can you get life insurance after heart bypass surgery?

 The insurer will take into account the factors which have led to your heart surgery.